Frequently asked questions about PPE

 - We have a number of visiting scholars and other individuals that tour our laboratory.
 How do we get PPE for them?

-If the PPE that you replaced with the UCOP funded PPE is still in good condition, this could be used as protection for visitors to your laboratories.
-If you do not have extra PPE, you can purchase standard sizes of laboratory coats through a variety of places, including VMCS, for your visitors.
+If you have extra PPE in good condition, this could be used as protection for visitors to your laboratories.
+If you do not have extra PPE, you can purchase standard sizes of laboratory coats through a variety of places, including the Scientific Store, for your visitors.
 If eye protection is required, relatively inexpensive safety glasses (< $5) can be purchased through Fisher Scientific.

 - Do I need to have lab coats available for service technicians that come in the laboratory to service equipment?
 Do you provide them?